fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 ## Assignment – Find a style

-Find a visual style to use for your app.
-A suggestion is to pick something from https://dribbble.com/.
-Typeface and colors would be something for you to modify, but other that that your app should match the style you pick very closely.
+Find a visual style to use for your "First idea"-app.
+A suggestion is to pick something from https://dribbble.com/tags/opensource.
+Typeface, colors and icons would be something for you to modify if you like, but other that that your app should match the design you pick very closely.

-Also to be included in you github repo later on but for now you can save a link or an image.
+Also to be included in you github repo later on (for now you can save a link for yourself).

 ## For next week